pradeep-kumar-r/AV-Hackathon---Electricity-Consumption-Forecasting-TSA-/README.md

 Hourly electricity consumption data for the company is given for a period of ~5 years.
 The first 23 days of every month is split as Train data and the rest is split as Test Data.
 Exogenous features like temperature, windspeed, pressue etc are given in addition to the electricity consumption at every hourly point.

+**Note:**
+The focus is not on the model performance, rather to show how to approach such a real-word problem through various ML algorithms.